18F/open-source-guide/pages/writing-the-repo-description.md

 ## If a project isn’t active, make that clear

 If your repo is not in active development, it’s helpful to let users know this so they don’t make contributions to a non-active repository.
 We suggest adding the word DEPRECATED before your repo description.
 [Here is an example](https://github.com/18F/Mario) of a deprecated repo.

+## Add a website next to the description, when it exists

+Next to the description of a repository, there's a spot to add a link to a website.
+You should always add a link to a website, if it exists.